 In our house, unsupervised play is any play that takes place when an adult isn’t in the same room.
 It challenges them to fight off boredom and to make up ways to interact with each other without the help or influence of us adults or technology.
 Honestly, it helps us to get our to-do lists and work done, but that doesn’t mean we aren’t listening/checking in.
 Unsupervised play is showing our kids that we trust them (and letting them know when they’ve broken that trust).

 Unsupervised Play: Outside vs Inside

 But what about when that play is outside and unsupervised?
 Again, all parents are going to have opinions.
-When The Toy Association posted the video below on social media, it gained many comments on the topic.
+When The Genius of Play posted the video below on social media, it gained many comments on the topic.

 Things sure are different than they were in the 80’s and 90’s when I grew up, but we keep our boundaries pretty tight around here, too.
 As you know, we let them explore the wild but with our supervision.
 When they do get to go outside and have unsupervised play, I (imagine) they are pirates and princesses, braving the “wild seas” of our backyard.
 We have a fenced in backyard, but the kids don’t get to run out back whenever they want – we need to be downstairs so we can see/hear them.

 Will that change as they get older?
 Honestly, likely.
 We’ll trust them more and give them a little bit of freedom.
 But for now, our unsupervised play will continue to take place within the four walls of our house where we can check in on them every ten or so minutes.

 Tell me – what are your thoughts on unsupervised play in and outside of the home?